 Why Power BI for Marketers Is A Must-Have

 Reporting is often one of the most challenging aspects of any marketing campaign.
 Whether you’re an in-house marketing director, solo consultant, or handling multiple clients within an agency, reporting can make or break relationships and retainers.
 The domination of digital marketing has created a whole new set of KPIs to report on, like CPC, CPC, CPA, CTR, and more.
 Marketers who rely on spreadsheets to combine multiple data sources from Google Analytics, social media channels, PPC providers, and SEO tools are left with massive amounts of data that translate poorly to stakeholders.
-That’s where Power BI comes into play.
+That’s where Power BI and its benefits come into play.

 What is Power BI?

 Microsoft Power BI is a business analytics and data visualization tool available as a desktop application or mobile app.
 Power BI allows you to connect unlimited data sources from almost anywhere.
 Desktop data sources like Excel spreadsheets easily connect, as do online data providers like Google Analytics and Salesforce.
 You can even connect more complex data sources like SQL, Azure, or Big Query.

 Once connected, Power BI allows you to transform and blend your data into powerful interactive visualizations and dashboards that can easily be shared with clients, colleagues, and leaders.

 Why Power BI for Marketers is So Valuable